easonychang/birdie/README.md

 Project Description:

-An mobile web application that takes in user's preferences for food, and output reccomendations to users and friends.
+An mobile web application that takes in user's preferences for food, and output recommendations to users and friends.